E-wave112/fincra-node-sdk/README.md

 | `reason`       | `string`  | `true`   | `the reason for the chargeback`   |

 ### Wallets
+> The wallet service consists of endpoints that provide information such as account balances, wallet number of a wallet, or wallets for a business.
+With the wallet service, You can manage the account balance for your business and that of your subaccounts.
 #### `Get wallets`

-- This service lists all wallets belonging to a business.
+> This service lists all wallets belonging to a business.

 ```ts
 const businessId = '627fefbe5a65ec99ba9af0be';